brucedkyle/architectures/docs/sustainability/demandrisk.md

-# Inventory Optimisation - Demand Risk
+# Inventory Optimization - Demand Risk

-To demonstrate the importance of inventory optimisation for any business, we will focus on one of the main demand risk use cases: understock and overstock.
+To demonstrate the importance of inventory optimization for any business, we will focus on one of the main demand risk use cases: understock and overstock.
 We will start by defining the business problem and the two main use cases: understock and overstock, describe the challenges and business drivers organizations face.
 Next, we will provide an action guide, provide an overview of the solution, show a schematic of the two use cases: understock and overstock, and conclude with the technology used in the solution.

-For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).
+For a comprehensive inventory solution overview, see [Inventory Optimization](supplychain.md).

 ## Business problem

-Inventory optimisation is a critical element of any retail organisation's fulfilment process.
+Inventory optimization is a critical element of any retail organisation's fulfilment process.
 It represents a balancing act between two key viewpoints in the fulfilment process.

 The first viewpoint is **demand**.
 The business needs to understand their current demand for products, goods and services.
 There are two aspects of demand, the “current” demand and the “future” demand.
 Current demand asks the question, “how many unsatisfied orders or requests do we have in the system at this point in time?”
 Future demand asks the more difficult question, “how many orders or requests do we expect to have at some point in the future?”
 This future point could be measured in minutes, hours, days, weeks, months and even years.
 The further into the future, the harder it becomes to predict the demand.